Malthouse Drama Classes

 |

-Also, Dan Bain is the Head of School.All content and lessons for your child’s classes are co-created, overseen, and approved by veteran theatre industry professional Dan Bain (The Court Theatre, Scared Scriptless, Little Andromeda, Perfuct Storm, CCC Summertimes Outdoor Theatre, Improv Seduction, University of Canterbury Teaching Fellow, etc, etc) who makes sure that the course content isn’t just fun but also is relevant, important, and useful for both those with aspirations to join the industry and those who are just looking for a creative hobby.
-He can sometimes (very rarely) be convinced into teaching a class as well. |
+Also, our Head of School is Dan Bain.All content and lessons for your child’s classes are co-created, overseen, and approved by veteran theatre industry professional Dan Bain (The Court Theatre, Scared Scriptless, Little Andromeda, Perfuct Storm, CCC Summertimes Outdoor Theatre, Improv Seduction, University of Canterbury Teaching Fellow, etc, etc) who makes sure that the course content isn’t just fun but also is relevant, important, and useful for both those with aspirations to join the industry and those who are just looking for a creative hobby.
+He can sometimes (very rarely) be convinced into teaching a class and each year writes a bespoke play exclusively for Malthouse Drama School’s mini-production.
+In 2024 this was Fetch Quest, in ’25 Ape Escape, and he won’t tell us what ’26 has in store. |

 ![]() |